WesleyAldridge/HW-4-Algorithms-for-Simple-OpenAI-Gym-Environments/README.md

 Used instructor's code as base.
 Changed state_size to 2 and action_size to 3.
 Removed the sleep.
 Tried many different reward policies to try to get it to work.
 Tried a reward that is based on the absolute values of the position and the velocity.
 Tried a reward that is based on the highest obtained positions.
 Tried a reward based on the highest obtained velocities.
 None of them work.

 Tried a reward that is based on the action taken at a given velocity.
 For example, if rightward velocity and rightward action, good reward.
 If leftward action and leftward velocity, good reward.
 Otherwise, bad reward.
+This did not work either.

 ## Problem 4: